 Copy the public key to your device¶

 You need then to transfer your public key to your device.
 There are multiple ways to do this.
-For example:
+These are a few options:

-Or transfer the key via the internet by mailing it to yourself, or uploading it to your own cloud storage, or webserver, etc.
+Or, transfer the key via the Internet by e-mailing it to yourself, or uploading it to your own cloud storage, web-server, etc.

 adb push ~/.ssh/id_rsa.pub /home/phablet/